line/armeria/site/src/sphinx/server-annotated-service.rst

     { "name": "Armeria" }

-However, if a client sends a request with a ``Content-Type: application/octet-stream`` header which is not specified with :api:`@ConsumeType`, the client would get an HTTP status code of 415 which means ``Unsupported Media Type``.
+However, if a client sends a request with a ``Content-Type: application/octet-stream`` header which is not specified with :api:`@Consumes`, the client would get an HTTP status code of 415 which means ``Unsupported Media Type``.
 If you want to make one of the methods catch-all, you can remove the annotation as follows. ``helloCatchAll()`` method would accept every request except for the request with a ``Content-Type: application/json`` header.